-The economic aspect of the Hotel became an integral part of its programming.
-Then, in order to finance the Wednesday dinners, money was crowdfunded and would gradually grow to enable gradually more luxurious restaurant experiences.
+The economic aspect of the hotel became an integral part of its programming.
+Then, to finance the Wednesday dinners, seminar participants crowdfunded and gradually grew the budget to enable more comfortable restaurant experiences.
 In this context, we were experimenting with different payment methods, systems and means of communication.
-The Hotel became a testing ground for alternative economies on a 1:1 scale.
+The hotel became a testing ground for alternative economies on a 1:1 scale.

-But what is an input and what is an output?
-For the Hotel, it is more than a finance issue.
-Yes, the Hotel doesn’t want to earn money and losing money would also be a problem.
+But what is an input, and what is the output?
+For the hotel, it is more than a finance issue.
+Yes, the hotel doesn’t want to earn money and losing money would also be a problem.
 That’s the easy part of the black zero.
-But there are also the deals each of us are making with the hotel every day.
+But there are also the deals each of us is making with the hotel every day.

 Doesn’t the hotel want to create an added value which is not monetary?
-In line with Pierre Bourdieus definition of social, economic, cultural and symbolic capital.
-Maybe the Hotel just doesn’t want to keep.
-So this Hotel would become a marketplace for all the different kinds of capital.
-Both, the hotel and each participant have the incentive to create any kind of deal.
+In line with Pierre Bourdieu’s definition of social, economic, cultural and symbolic capital.
+Maybe the hotel doesn’t want to keep.
+So this hotel would become a marketplace for all the different kinds of capital.
+Both the hotel and each participant have the incentive to create any type of deal.
 So the Hotel Project also became a deal-laboratory for us.

 The bar-sharing deal

 The project always had an economic aspect.
 For Take 1, the first hotel experiment, we had a budget of 100€ for dinner, breakfast, building materials and a bar.